 The biology is genuinely promising.
 Clearing senescent cells is one of the more credible ideas in aging research, and fisetin is one of the better-studied natural candidates.
 The vascular data in mice is specific, mechanistic, and repeated.

 But "promising in mice" and "proven in humans" are separated by a wide gap that the longevity supplement market routinely pretends doesn't exist.
 Most marketing for fisetin is years ahead of the evidence.
-The compound has not been shown to improve artery function, reduce frailty, or extend healthspan in any completed, published human trial.
+In any completed, published human trial, the compound has not been shown to do any of the following:

 Frequently Asked Questions